edwinpav/edwinpav/README.md

 ### About Me
 I'm a software developer currently majoring in computer science at the University of Maryland - College Park.
-- :eyes: I'm interested in distributed systems and full-stack engineering.
+- :eyes: I'm interested in distributed systems, functional languages, and full-stack engineering.
 - :goal_net: My goal is to use my technological skills to build software that has a meaningful and positive impact on others.
 - :man_technologist: I'm an incoming Software Engineer Intern at Bloomberg!
    - I have previous experience working at Capital One and Jia Technologies.